M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Graph operads and graph complexes

 Here the sum runs over all vertices of $\Gamma$.
-The ``$\text{(splitting of $v$)}$'' means the vertex $v$ is replaced by a pair of vertices connected by an edge, and the incoming edges at $v$ are distributed arbitrarily among the two newly created vertices.
+The ``$\text{(splitting of $v$)}$'' means the vertex $v$ is replaced by a pair of vertices connected by an edge, and one sums over all possible ways of reconnecting the incoming edges at $v$ to the two newly created vertices.
 The term ``$\text{(adding an edge at $v$)}$'' stands for a graph obtained by adding a new vertex and connecting it to $v$.
 If there are any incoming edges at $v$, the second term cancels those graphs from the first term, in which all incoming edges at $v$ had been connected to one of the newly added vertices.
 Several examples can be found in Figure \ref{fig:graphdex}. \end{rem}

-Every graph can be split into a product of its connected components.
+Every graph can be seen as a union of its connected components.
 Hence we can write